You are now in the main content area

 Our Tricultural Mandate

-A remarkable transformation is occurring in the Faculty of Arts as Laurentian University implements new initiatives to fulfill its tricultural mandate of offering an outstanding university experience, in English and French with a comprehensive approach to Indigenous education.
+A remarkable transformation is occurring in the Faculty of Arts as Laurentian University implements new initiatives to fulfill its tricultural mandate of offering an outstanding university experience, in English and French with a comprehensive approach to Indigenous (First Nations, Métis and Inuit) education.
 The appointment of Indigenous faculty members across the disciplines – 9 new members since 2013 – has allowed departments to enhance their curriculum with new courses that introduce Indigenous perspectives and promote cross-cultural understanding.

 At the same time, these new appointments have greatly expanded the Indigenous research capacity across the Faculty of Arts, providing new opportunities for graduate students – both Indigenous and non-Indigenous - to pursue research that benefits local communities.
 Research collaborations and partnerships are being established and planning is underway for an Indigenous research centre.
 We look forward to welcoming a new Research Chair in Indigenous Relations and Governance in 2017.